 - These are the Test Regulations relating to Occupational English Test (OET).
 These regulations, policies and procedures are designed to ensure that all OET candidates are treated equitably and fairly, that the testing environment is secure and that all staff conform to high-quality performance standards.

-Application: enrollment completed online for approved admittance to the selected OET venue on the scheduled test day
+Application: enrolment completed online for approved admittance to the selected OET venue on the scheduled test day.

 Business day: a business day for the purpose of this document is Monday to Friday, 9 a.m. to 5 p.m. in Melbourne, Australia.
-Business Days does not include local public holidays.
+Business Days do not include local public holidays.

 Venue: authorised OET Test Venues are independently run by institutions in agreement with CBLA and CBLA is not responsible for any actions or omissions by venues.